uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/blocked_ranges/blocked_rangeNd_cls.rst

     const dim_range_type& dim(int) const;

-**Returns:**  Range containing the range of the value space along axis specified by argument.
+**Returns:**  Range containing the range of the value space along dimension specified by argument.

 See also: